 “In my opinion, I’m able to do just as good a job as them, if not better.
 My message to others would be – if you want to make a life-changing difference to others but aren’t sure whether you ‘fit the mould’ of a personal trainer, never give up if it’s what you really want.”

 Another key piece of advice which Matt would give to other personal trainers is – make sure you have specialist personal trainer insurance.
 Without it, your career could be over before it’s got off the ground.

-He said: “Insurance is an unglamorous but essential part of personal training, and one which should not be overlooked.
+“Insurance is an unglamorous but essential part of personal training, and one which should not be overlooked.

 “The nature of the industry we are in means that we must be properly insured, and by using a specialist company we can be sure that this is the case.

 “Whilst we always have our clients’ best interests at heart, accidents do occur and when dealing with the human body it is crucial that we are covered properly, for the sakes of ourselves and our clients.”

 We couldn’t have put it better ourselves.
 If you’re inspired by Matt’s story and want to follow in his footsteps, you can enter our Personal Best Award.
 We’ll be announcing our next winner in June.
 Best of luck!